Shooting at the 1920 Summer Olympics

 At the 1920 Summer Olympics in Antwerp, 21 events in shooting were contested.
+A contested 22nd event may have taken place as a list of medal winners are known but the event is unknown.

-The competitions were held from 22 July 1920 to 3 August 1920.
+The competitions were held from 22 July 1920 to 3 August 1920, with Beverloo Camp hosting the pistol and rifle events, and the Olympic trap and 100 metre running deer held at Hoogboom Military Camp.

 Medal summary

 Participating nations

 A total of 234 shooters from 18 nations competed at the Antwerp Games: